'Human safaris' to the Jarawa

 The Jarawa face many threats:

-The road that cuts through their territory and brings thousands of outsiders, including tourists into their land.
+The road that cuts through their territory brings thousands of outsiders, including tourists, into their land.
 The tourists treat the Jarawa like animas in a safari park.

 They remain vulnerable to outside diseases to which they have little or no immunity.
-An epidemic could devastate them.
+In 1999 and 2006, the Jarawa suffered outbreaks of measles – a disease that has wiped out many tribes worldwide following contact with outsiders.
+An epidemic could devastate the tribe.

-Sexual abuse of Jarawa women by settlers, bus drivers and others.
+Jarawa women have been sexually abused by poachers, settlers, bus drivers and others.

-Pressure from some to force them to integrate into the ‘mainstream’ of Indian society.
+There is pressure from some, including the island’s MP, to force the Jarawa to integrate into the ‘mainstream’ of Indian society.

 The fate of the Great Andamanese and Onge peoples serves as a vivid warning of what may happen to the Jarawa unless their rights to control who comes onto their land and to make their own decisions about their ways of life are recognized.